 Age also affects how likely a person is to be burglarized.
 If the head of the household is aged 12-19, rates of burglary are the highest out of any age range, while those 65 and older have the lowest rates.
 Of course, we can’t change who we are, so these numbers are important to know for your own safety.

-No security system will protect you from burglaries 100%, but they are likely to deter burglars from even trying, especially if you have a sign in front of your house.
+No security system will protect you from burglaries 100%, but they are likely to deter burglars from even trying, especially if you have a sign from a known security company in front of your house.
 I recommend home security systems for every home, whether you live in a house or apartment, whether you live in a rural, suburban, or urban area, and whether you have kids or not.
 Most likely, you have something of value in your home that you want to protect, and security systems can help with that.
 Of course, you want to make sure that you’re choosing a quality system with the right features; otherwise, you’re wasting your money.

 Even if you have a doorman or live in a gated community, security issues are still possible, and you know the saying— better safe than sorry!
 There’s also the misconception that renters don’t need home security systems, which is quickly changing with new security companies with flexible contracting, affordable prices and DIY installation.
 Regardless of whether you rent or own your home, if you want to protect what’s inside, you should definitely invest in a home security system.